1. Is there an application form available now, and if not, when will it be available?

 2. When can an application be submitted?

-Deadlines for applications are: July 1 for Fall Semester; Oct.
-1 for Spring Semester; April 1 for Summer Semester
+Deadlines for applications are: May 15 for Fall Semester; September 1 for Spring Semester

 3. Is there any cost associated with applying, and if so what is it?
 There is a $25 application fee to be paid to the University of Memphis at the time of application.
 This is the standard fee for all incoming applicants to the University of Memphis.